 Prevent dehydration in seniors with delicious infusions

 Dehydration in seniors is common because the ability to conserve water is actually reduced as people age.
-Tasty water infusions can help.
+In addition to the list of healthful meals for elderly adults, these tasty water infusions can also benefit senior nutrition.

 Rosemary is a rich source of anti-inflammatory compounds, while citrus is high in vitamin C.